-The Nutra Pro is part of Victor Pet Food’s Select Protein line.
-The meat content is high, and only 10% of the protein comes from plants or grains
+The Nutra Pro is part of Victor Pet Food’s Purpose line.
+The meat content is high, and only 8% of the protein comes from plants or grains

 There are no potatoes in this food.
-Whole grain millet is the third ingredient, but that doesn’t worry me since 90% of the protein comes from the meat.
-That means the two first ingredients, chicken and beef meal, make up a large proportion of the food.
+Whole grain millet is the third ingredient, but that doesn’t worry me since 92% of the protein comes from the meat.
+That means the two first ingredients, chicken meal and blood meal, make up a large proportion of the food.

 Overall, the ingredients of Nutra Pro formulation are well thought-out.
 All of Victor’s dog food products contain what they call their core ingredients.
 These are chelated/complex minerals, selenium yeast, probiotics,